Prussian Partition: The First Partition

 The First Partition of Poland in 1772 included the annexation of the formerly Polish Prussia by Frederick II who quickly implanted over 57,000 German families there in order to solidify his new acquisitions.
 In the first partition, Frederick sought to exploit and develop Poland economically as part of his wider aim of enriching Prussia. and described it as an "artichoke, ready to be consumed leaf by leaf".
 As early as 1731 Frederick had suggested that his country would benefit from annexing Polish territory.
 By 1752, he had prepared the ground for the partition of Poland–Lithuania, aiming to achieve his goal of building a territorial bridge between Pomerania, Brandenburg, and his East Prussian provinces.
 The new territories would also provide an increased tax base, additional populations for the Prussian military, and serve as a surrogate for the other overseas colonies of the other great powers.

 Frederick did not justify his conquests on an ethnic basis; he pursued an imperialist policy focused on the security interests of his state.
 However, Frederick did use propaganda to justify the partition and his economic exploitation of Poland, portraying the acquired provinces as underdeveloped and in need of improvement by Prussian rule; these claims were sometimes accepted by subsequent German historiography and can still be found in modern works.
 Frederick wrote that Poland had "the worst government in Europe with the exception of Turkey".
 After a prolonged visit to West Prussia in 1773, Frederick informed Voltaire of his findings and accomplishments: "I have abolished serfdom, reformed the savage laws, opened a canal which joins up all the main rivers; I have rebuilt those villages razed to the ground after the plague in 1709.
 I have drained the marshes and established a police force where none existed. … [I]t is not reasonable that the country which produced Copernicus should be allowed to moulder in the barbarism that results from tyranny.
-Those hitherto in power have destroyed the schools, thinking that the uneducated people are easily oppressed.
+Those hitherto in power have destroyed the schools, thinking that uneducated people are easily oppressed.
 These provinces cannot be compared with any European country—the only parallel would be Canada."
 However, in a letter to his favorite brother, Prince Henry, Frederick admitted that the Polish provinces were economically profitable: